2408-Team-3/flytrap_terraform/README.md

 ### Developer Dashboard

 1. **Access the Dashboard:** After being assigned to a project, developers can log in to the Flytrap dashboard using their credentials.
-The dashboard serves as the central hub for monitoring and resolving errors in real-time.
+The dashboard serves as the central hub for monitoring and resolving errors in near real-time.

 ![Projects dashboard](https://github.com/getflytrap/.github/blob/main/profile/projectsDashboard.png)
 *Projects Overview Page in Flytrap Dashboard*